Cwantic/Documentation/Structure/Elements/AdjacentNode.md

 ![Image](../../Images/Structure14.jpg)

-This tool is usefull to construct *structure* nodes around *piping* nodes.
+This tool is useful to construct *structure* nodes around *piping* nodes.

-Imagine a small piping system with a **restraint** on a node :
+Imagine a small piping system with a **restraint** at a node :

 ![Image](../../Images/Adjacent1.jpg)